Murano Glass - Painting - Photography - Works on Paper - Sculpture - Public Art

 glass vessels created during her recent visit to Venice.
 Julie Lazarus returned

-to Venice in July, marking her seventh year to work alongside master glassblowers
+to Venice in July, marking her eighteenth year to work alongside master glassblowers

 on Murano, the small Venetian island recognized for its hand-blown glass.
 The